Eric-Chung-0511/Learning-Record/Data Science Projects/VividFlow/README.md

 ![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-lightgray)

-© 2025 Dawn Chung.
 This project is licensed under the Apache License 2.0, which permits both commercial and non-commercial use while ensuring proper attribution to the original author and contributors.

 ---